UK has more digital firms than thought, NIESR reports

 "Rather than relying on outdated codes or static lists, our new technology and internet data reveals new opportunities and insights for growth."

-In response, an official at the Office for National Statistics (ONS) said: "We are confident ONS statistics reliably measure the size and shape of the economy according to best international practice."'New measurement'
+In response, an official at the Office for National Statistics (ONS) said: "We are confident ONS statistics reliably measure the size and shape of the economy according to best international practice."

 The report was commissioned by Google and its chief economist, Hal Varian, is one of the people behind Growth Intelligence.

 "This is a groundbreaking and important report by NIESR not just because it shows that the spread of the digital economy into other sectors is driving growth and jobs throughout the UK but because - for the first time in 65 years - it presents us with a new way of measuring the economy," he said.

 The report says that official statistics use only a basic definition of the digital economy.

 The new research goes further by identifying digital companies that are working in traditional sectors including architecture, publishing and engineering, according to the report.